Setting Up Business Relations on Contact Companies

 The number of business relations you have assigned to the contact is displayed in the No. of Business Relations field in the Segmentation section in the Contact window.

 After you have assigned business relations to your contacts, you can use this information to select contacts for your segments.
-For more information, see How to: Add Contacts to Segments.
+For more information, see Add Contacts to Segments.